 Did you try it?
 Let me know what you think in the comments section!

-The nutritional information, the ingredients, and how to prepare:
+The nutritional information, the ingredients, and instructions

 Out of the package you get:

 Want to see more items I've reviewed from Trader Joe's?
 Click on Thoughts & Reviews of Trader Joe’s for a searchable list.

 Don't forget to share your thoughts by going to the "user review" at the bottom of the box (click on the number of stars you believe this product deserves) and leave a comment below.